 I crumbled onto a chair, mind racing, wondering what to do.
 All the children had seen me naked.
 I couldn’t have them go home and say, ‘I saw Mrs. Smith’s boobs today.’
 Their parents would think I was an exhibitionist or worse, a child molester.
 ARGH.

 No. I had to buck up.
 Gather my courage.
 Call the parents.
 Explain what happened.
 Throw myself on their mercy.
 Explain my innocence.
 Convince them I meant no harm.
-And, was heartfelt and sorry for any long-term damage that the sight of my naked body had caused.
+That I was heartfelt and sorry for any long-term damage that the sight of my naked body had caused.

 “Boy, this is good.”
 Gina smacked her lips.
 “Can I have another?”